Office of Academic Enrichment

 • Ohio Stadium Tour

-There are four Executive Committee service opportunities: President, Vice President, Secretary, and Treasurer.
+The Executive Committee opportunities include President, Vice President, and Secretary.

-1. Communications and Social Media Committee- responsible for documenting highlights about the LSS Program, its events, initiatives, and Scholars.
+1. Communications and Social Media Committee- responsible for documenting, promoting, and celebrating engagements, initiatives, and Scholars.

-2. Service and Advocacy Committee- responsible for developing Buckeyes as volunteers, connecting with alumni for opportunities to serve and engage in communities, assisting Scholars in the development of their service profile, creating a foundation for the alumni continuum of time, talent, treasure commitments, preparing Scholars for professional development through service, and creating service projects based on critical social issues.
+2. Service and Advocacy Committee- responsible for developing Buckeyes as volunteers, connecting with alumni for opportunities to serve and engage in communities, assisting Scholars in the development of their advocacy interests, creating a foundation for the alumni continuum of time, talent, treasure commitments, preparing Scholars for professional development through service, and creating service projects based on critical social issues.

-3. Buckeye Engagement and Affinity Committee- responsible for designing and engaging in experiences significant to the Buckeye experience and strengthening Scholars’ affinity with Ohio State and love for being a Buckeye through mentorship.
+3. Buckeye Engagement and Affinity Committee / Mentorship Sub-Committee- responsible for designing experiences significant to the Buckeye experience, strengthening Scholars’ affinity with Ohio State, encouraging love for being a Buckeye, and offering mentorship.

 4. Diversity, Equity, and Inclusion Committee- responsible for building diversity awareness and understanding through experiences University-wide, college specific, and LS Scholars community specific; facilitate exposure to diverse experiences and improve Scholars’ abilities to be equitable and inclusive.